jon-jacky/Piety/BRANCH.md

 into the *master* branch.

 Recent work in the *rewrite* branch:

+- 22 Jan 2025: Merge the *console* branch back into the *rewrite* branch.

 - 23 Dec 2024: Begin *console* branch to enable Piety development using only Python running in one Linux console terminal, without using the